jcorioland/terraform-azure-reference/README.md

 - An Azure DevOps organization.
 You can get started for free [here](https://azure.microsoft.com/en-us/services/devops/?nav=min) if you do not already use Azure DevOps
 - Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

+If you are not familiar with Terraform yet, we strongly recommend that you follow the Terraform on Azure getting started guide on [this page](https://learn.hashicorp.com/terraform/azure/intro_az).

 ## Terraform State

-Terraform needs to maintain state between the deployment, to make sure to what needs to be deployed or removed.
-It comes with an Azure Storage driver that allows to automatically store this state into Azure Storage.
+Terraform needs to maintain state between the deployments, to make sure to what needs to be added or removed.

+Storing Terraform state remotely is a best practice to make sure you don't loose it across your different execution environment (from your machine to any CI/CD agent).
+It is possible to use Azure Storage as a remote backend for Terraform state.

 To initialize the the Azure Storage backend, you can execute the [scripts/init-remote-state-backend.sh](scripts/init-remote-state-backend.sh):